About

 • Sonya completed the Seamus Heaney Centre’s residential Annual Summer Poetry School, Queens University Belfast (2022).

-• Sonya was awarded an IWC NMP mentorship 2022 – 2023.
+• Sonya was awarded an IWC NMP mentorship award 2022 – 2023 to work on the full length manuscript The Switching Yard.

 • Sonya was awarded a place by Maynooth University Department of English and Kildare Arts Office, on the programme of creative workshops Experimental Publishing & Place by Writer-in-Residence, Nathan O’Donnell, producing the collective, co-authored experimental work Unfinished Topographies (2021).